romacpda/life-exceptancy-gdp/README.md

 ---

-## 🚀 Next Steps

-- Add more predictors (e.g., education, healthcare spending)
-- Try non-linear models or country clusters
-- Create a dashboard using Plotly or Streamlit
+## 🔍 Further Exploration

+While this project focused on GDP and life expectancy, future investigations could explore **economic expansion** in a deeper, more meaningful way.

+> Economic growth does not always lead to shared prosperity.

+As a former political science student, I’m especially interested in how GDP growth relates to:
+- **Middle-class development** and upward mobility
+- **Income inequality** (e.g., Gini index trends)
+- **GDP per capita** as a more personal measure of wealth
+- **Human Development Index (HDI)** as a holistic quality-of-life metric

+Future projects may compare which countries have not only grown economically, but also improved equity, opportunity, and wellbeing for their populations.

 ---

-👩‍💻 _First analysis shipped.
+👩‍💻 _Second analysis shipped.
 Next up: mastering NLP, one dataset at a time 🌿💻_